 - Google (Alphabet) PE Ratio 26.5

-The PE Ratio essentially measures how many years it would take the company to buy all its stock back with its earnings.
-The value of all the shares divided by the profits of the company.
-Depending on the particular industry, a PE ratio may vary, but a typical valuation sought after by a value investor would be something below 20.
+The PE Ratio measures how many years the company would take to buy all its stock back with its earnings—the value of all the shares divided by the company’s profits.
+A PE ratio may vary depending on the industry, but a typical valuation sought by a value investor would be below 20.
 So compared to that, the FANG’s could be considered overpriced.

-But we need to be clear that these are not normal companies; they are still considered fast-growing technology stocks, with relatively low costs, high earnings, and even higher earnings potential.
+But we must be clear that these are not normal companies; they are still considered fast-growing technology stocks with relatively low costs and high earnings.

-While Facebook & Google have a reasonable PE Ratio, and Apple could almost be considered a bargain, both Amazon and Netflix seem to be extremely overpriced.
+While Facebook & Google have a reasonable PE Ratio, and Apple could almost be considered a bargain, Amazon and Netflix seem extremely overpriced.
 One of the reasons for this is they are plowing all revenue back into the business to fuel the fast growth.
-This reduces the earnings (after expenses) and makes them look on the surface overpriced.
+This reduces the earnings (after expenses) and makes them look overpriced on the surface.

 How to use the S&P500 PE Ratio (Shiller Formula)

 You can also use the PE ratio to assess if the market is good value, fairly priced, or overpriced.
 The chart below shows the Robert Schiller calculation for the PE ratio of the S&P Composite for the last 100 years.
-You can see that a PE around 20 is fair value, while very excessive PE valuations have typically been following by crashes or readjustments.
+You can see that a PE around 20 is fair value, while crashes or readjustments typically follow excessive PE valuations.

-The market is approaching a very high valuation historically, up there with the 1929 great depression and the Dotcom bust.
-Interestingly the Financial Crisis was not due to the overvaluation of the stock market but the integrity of the financial system itself.
-It is a good thing this was a great earnings season because there could be a severe pullback or readjustment if it were not.
+The market is approaching a high valuation historically, up there with the 1929 great depression and the Dotcom bust.
+Interestingly, the Financial Crisis was not due to the stock market’s overvaluation but the financial system’s integrity.
+It is a good thing this was a great season because there could be a severe pullback or readjustment if it were not.